Child Support Warrants in Florida

 What you can do to avoid having problems with child support payments

 If you intend to decrease the likelihood of having a child support warrant issued against you in Florida, you can take concrete steps.
-First, make sure that you understand your obligations as a parent.
-This means knowing when payments are due and how much you must pay monthly.

 If something has changed and you’re struggling to meet your obligations, don’t wait until it’s too late to say something.
 Talk with them about the situation and collaborate to build a solution that can work for everyone involved.